KDE/breeze/README.md

 > ![Screenshot of Transparency tab](screenshots/ClassikStyles_transparency_tab.png?raw=true "Screenshot of Transparency tab")

 ### Known issues
-* GTK apps' titlebar buttons will not update if you change a setting.
-Workaround: you need to select another window decoration or colour and then select ClassikStyles again to generate them;
+* GTK apps' titlebar buttons will not always update if you change a _ClassikStyles_ setting.
+Workaround: you need to select another window decoration and then select _ClassikStyles_ again to generate the GTK titlebar buttons; alternatively you can change your colour scheme and the GTK titlebar buttons will generate.
-* Changing the corner radius will sometimes require a logout and login again before updating properly.

 &nbsp;